In 2019, we caused a splash at the Science Museum with a summer of interactive science experiments about the human brain.

 Thank you to the thousands of people who took part in Live Science!

 But some parts of your brain are more than 500 million years old.

 Are these parts more than a leftover?
 Do they do anything important for us as humans?

 Yes.
 Some of our most important human behaviours, like speaking and recognising faces, have origins linked to this ancient 'vertebrate brain'.

-Live Science will give you the chance to use your eyes, ears and hands to find out more about how this ancient brain of yours actually works.
+Live Science gave thousands of Science Museum visitors the chance to use their eyes, ears and hands to find out more about how their ancient brains actually work.

-In the experiments, you’ll work with scientists to solve puzzle boards, recognise faces and react to different sounds.
+In the experiments visitors worked with scientists to solve puzzle boards, recognise faces and react to different sounds.

-Try the Manipulation Station 👐 and the Get-A-Grip Station 🤙.
-Can you say Affectation & Articulation Station 🤬?
-And what's going on in the Speculation Station 🤔?
+People from all over the world tried the Manipulation Station 👐 and the Get-A-Grip Station 🤙 Let's not forget the Affectation & Articulation Station 🤬 And what went on in the Speculation Station 🤔

 Photo: Paula Manning and her team are putting up amazing brain artwork from Mayflower Primary, Lansbury Lawrence Primary, Queensmill, Fulham Primary, Fulham College Boys' School, Fulham Cross Girls’ School, The Vale, Corbets, Marner Primary, Phoenix Primary, George Green’s Secondary and Phoenix Satellite at Bow Secondary.